higgsas/higgsas_geo_nodes_manual/docs/source/distribution.rst

 .. image:: images/cipack5.PNG

 Seed
-  Seed of setting random radius to circles
+  Seed of setting random radius between min and max to circles

 Fit in Mesh
   Fits circles inside the mesh that won't go past boundary